Project in Experimental and Medical Biosciences, 30 credits

 GradesTwo grade scale, older version, U, G

-If the course is withdrawn, or is subject to major changes, examinations according to this course plan are normally offered on a total of three occasions within one year, one of them in close connection to the first examination.
+If the course is cancelled or undergoes major changes, examination is normally offered under this course syllabus, at a total of three occasions, within/in connection to the two following semesters, of which one in close proximity to the first examination.

 DepartmentInstitutionen för biomedicinska och kliniska vetenskaper